Michael A. Taylor Player Props: Twins vs. Yankees

-On Friday, Michael A. Taylor (.270 batting average in his past 10 games, with a double, three home runs and seven RBI) and the Minnesota Twins face the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
-First pitch is at 7:05 PM ET.
+Michael A. Taylor -- batting .306 with a double, three home runs and seven RBI in his past 10 games -- will be in action for the Minnesota Twins against the New York Yankees, with Domingo German on the mound, on April 15 at 1:05 PM ET.

 Michael A. Taylor Game Info & Props vs. the Yankees